 - Catchment Resilience Model at https://github.com/peterson-tim-j/Catchment_Resilience_Model

 - Womera S, Costelloe J, Peterson T, Western A. A synthetic study to characterize alluvial groundwater responses to overbank flood recharge.
-21st International Congress on Modelling and Simulation (MODSIM).
-Modelling and Simulation Society of Australia and New Zealand.
+21st International Congress on Modelling and Simulation (MODSIM) held jointly with the 23rd National Conference of the Australian-Society-for-Operations-Research / DSTO led Defence Operations Research Symposium (DORS.
+MODSIM2011.
 2015.
 Editors: Weber T, McPhee MJ, Anderssen RS.

 - Costelloe J, Halbert K, Peterson T, Western A, McDonnell J. Can Seasonal groundwater level rises explain non-linear increases in Baseflow?.
 Hydrology and Water Resources Symposium 2014, HWRS 2014 - Conference Proceedings.
 2014.